 Everyone who played baseball for Bob Milano at Burlingame High School remembers the legendary coach’s hand on their shoulder.

-Whether it was to offer encouragement prior to a big game or reassurance during a slump, Milano had the magic touch for making things right not just on Burlingame’s baseball diamond at Washington Park, but in connecting with his players with as a coach, mentor and lifelong friend.
+Whether it was to offer encouragement prior to a big game or reassurance during a slump, Milano had the magic touch for making things right not just on Burlingame’s baseball diamond at Washington Park, but in connecting with his players as a coach, mentor and lifelong friend.

 Bob Milano backyard